New Year Refresh

 The trick with these bulbs is to have water just touch the bottom of the bulb.
 Glass beads or pebbles in the bottom of a pitcher do the trick of supporting the bulb while allow enough water to support their growth.
 The pitcher will support the stems as they grow.
 Paperwhites need to be tricked into thinking they’ve gone through the winter.
 Keep them in a cold dark place, such as an out of the way corner of your basement or garage, for two weeks.
 Then bring them into the light and they will start growing vigourously.
 Wait another two weeks for the flowers to appear.
 Remember to keep checking the water levels as they’re growing.
 Adding in the Pussy Willow branches creates a textural component.

-bulbs in a pot
+bulbs in a Vase or pitcher

 Planting bulbs in an unexpected vessel can be delightful.
 I often will plant spring bulbs indoors in a serving dish, such as this pedestal or footed bowl.
 White is my favourite floral colour for January as the colour implies a fresh start for the New Year.